sayiho/Richy/README.md

 After downloading Richy, just move the folder .richy to /home/{your username}/ and start setup.py.
 Thats all!
 When you will run Richy for the first time, you will be able also to modify config.

+## How to use it?
+After installation, you can simply run 'richy {your question here}' for example 'richy whats 2+2?' and richy will give you the answer.
+Or you could always just type in 'richy' which will open up its main screen where you can see your schedule and ask questions from there!

 ## Basic questions
 ```
 'schedule'